 As senior program manager, Megan supports safety net clinics and community partners in care delivery transformation efforts.
 She manages a range of programs within CCI’s Population Management and Community-Centered Care focus areas, including regional and statewide trauma- and resilience-informed care initiatives.

-Megan comes to CCI with more than 10 years of experience in the non-profit and community health sectors.
+Megan came to CCI with more than 10 years of experience in the non-profit and community health sectors.
 She has a longstanding commitment to California’s health care safety net as a trainer, facilitator, consultant, and direct service provider.
-Most recently, she worked at Health Outreach Partners, a national organization located in Oakland, where she led projects aimed at strengthening access to health care services and provided training and technical assistance to FQHCs across the country.
-Previously, Megan worked at the Shanti Project, a San Francisco-based non-profit that provides care and support to clients living with life-threatening illnesses.
-Before relocating to Bay Area, Megan lived in Washington, DC, and worked as a grant writer at a national peace organization, conducted research on the effects of peacebuilding schools along the Thai-Burma border, and interned at an AIDS Hospice in Southern Africa.
+Prior to CCI, she worked at Health Outreach Partners, a national organization located in Oakland, where she led projects aimed at strengthening access to health care services and provided training and technical assistance to FQHCs across the country.
+Previously, Megan worked at the Shanti Project, a San Francisco-based nonprofit that provides care coordination and support to clients living with life-threatening illnesses.
+Before relocating to Bay Area, Megan lived in Washington, DC, and worked as a grant writer at a national peace organization, conducted research on the impacts of peace-building schools along the Thai-Burma border, and interned at an AIDS hospice in Southern Africa.

 Megan earned her bachelor’s degree in international relations and a master’s degree in international peace and conflict resolution from American University.
-Since 2008, she has volunteered at the Berkeley Free Clinic, providing mental health services and working as a certified enrollment counselor.
-Megan enjoys camping, hiking, practicing bikram yoga, and winning stuffed animals out of claw machines.
+For close to a decade, she volunteered at the Berkeley Free Clinic as a lay health worker providing mental health services and working as a certified enrollment counselor.
+Megan enjoys road trips and hiking adventures, practicing bikram yoga, and winning stuffed animals out of claw machines.